-Foreign Language: Minimum of two courses.
+Foreign Language: Minimum of one course.
 For example: French, German, Spanish, Chinese, Japanese, Russian, Italian, Latin, or Greek.

-Electives: Minimum of three courses.
+Electives: Minimum of five courses.
 Examples include Bible, fine arts, logic, rhetoric, music, economics, geography, and computer courses, as well as courses in areas such as biblical worldview and apologetics.